 And they should not be messy!
 No forks.
 No knives.
 No fumbling around.
 Really, you should only need cocktail napkins and toothpicks.

-First, the figs are hydrated in port wine.
+- First, hydrate the figs in port wine.

-Next a paring knife is used to make a small opening in each dried fig.
+- Next, make a small slit in each dried fig.

-So plan your holiday party, get cooking and have a bite!
+So plan your party, get cooking and have a bite!
 Or maybe two.